h0mbre/h0mbre.github.io/_posts/2020-02-09-HEVD_UninitializedStackPointer_64bit.md

 	PBYTE PageFrameNumbers);
 ```

-Then they create an instance of the struct, then typecast the result of a `GetProcAddress` call grabbing a handle to `ntdll.dll` as a the struct.
+Then they create an instance of the struct, then typecast the result of a `GetProcAddress` call grabbing a handle to `ntdll.dll` as the struct.
 Thanks for the help tekwizz123!
+Most of this code is literally just tekwizz's code, I was so helpless on this exploit, I could not get it working on my own.
 ```cpp
 _NtMapUserPhysicalPages NtMapUserPhysicalPages = (_NtMapUserPhysicalPages) GetProcAddress(GetModuleHandleW(L"ntdll.dll"), "NtMapUserPhysicalPages");
 ```

-So besides the initial type
+Our code will be very similar.
+We can go ahead and basically finish our exploit from here.
+I will point out all the new code added and why.

+We obviously add the `typedef` to the beginning of our code.

+The most confusing part, will be this `PageFrameNumbers` parameter for our call to `NtMapUserPhysicalPages`.
+It takes a value of type `PBYTE`.
+We will satisfy this parameter as follows:
+1. Create a Shellcode `char` buffer;
+2. Create a RWX buffer the size of the Shellcode buffer with `VirtualAlloc`;
+3. Copy the Shellcode `char` buffer into the RWX buffer with `memcopy`;
+4. Create a pointer to the address of the RWX Shellcode buffer;
+5. Create a `char` array the size of a `PINT` on our system (4) times `1024` (this is the max size the API allows you to call) which is `4096`;
+6. Fill this newly created `4096` character long `char` array with this pointer to the address of the RWX Shellcode buffer;
+7. Pass a `PBYTE` typcasted *by reference* value to the `char` array to `NtMapUserPhysicalPages`.

+Whew!
+That's quite a lot to take in, if you have to reread the code 100x, you are not alone.
+Thanks again to tekwizz123.

+The rest of the code is similar to previous exploits, we lifted the token stealing shellcode straight from b33f's aforementioned blogpost.
+We call `DeviceIoControl` the same way we have been in Python.
+The only difference from there is really the use of the `CreateProcessA` API which we used to just gloss over in Python by calling `popen()`.
+This simply starts a `cmd.exe` shell as `nt authority/system` at the tail end of our exploit when our token has been overwritten.
+If you want more information about this API, refer back to my Win32 shellcoding [posts](https://h0mbre.github.io/Win32_Reverse_Shellcode/#)!